 There is a relationship between long term risk and return in different asset classes.

 The above information is intended to provide a general guide only and neither represents nor is intended to be specific advice on any particular matter.
 We strongly suggest that no person should act specifically on the basis of information contained herein but should seek appropriate professional advice based upon their own personal circumstances.
-Only Financial Services Advice is provided by Peninsula Taxation and Business Centre as a Corporate Authorised Representative of Madison Financial Group Pty Ltd (ABN 36 002 459 001) AFSL# 246679.
+Only Financial Services Advice is provided by Peninsula Taxation and Business Centre as an Authorised Representative of BluePrint Advisor Group.